opalmedapps/opal-app/docs/deployment/ci-cd.md

 This workflow also provides a manual interface ([workflow dispatch](https://docs.github.com/en/actions/how-tos/manage-workflow-runs/manually-run-a-workflow)) which can be used to build and deploy the app for another environment.
-When building for the prod environment, an option can be selected to also deploy the app to the stores.
+When building for the prod environment, options can be selected to also deploy the app to the stores.
-Choosing this option will build a release version of the iOS and Android apps (in addition to the regular build).
+Choosing these options will build a release version of the iOS or Android app (in addition to the regular build), and upload it to the Apple App Store or Google Play Store.
-In the case of iOS, this release app is uploaded to TestFlight for release.
-The Android release app can be uploaded manually to Google Play (WIP to use an action to also do this automatically).

 To build the app on demand, go to the [GitHub Actions Tab](https://github.com/opalmedapps/opal-app/actions), select `Build and Deploy App` in the left sidebar, and next to `This workflow has a workflow_dispatch event trigger`,